-Prof. Zax has four current research interests.
+Prof. Zax has three main current research interests.
 The first is the analysis of inequality in urban China.
 The second is the economic contents and implications of surnames.
-The third is in the analysis of the relationships between IQ, high school performance and personal experience and adult outcomes.
-The fourth is in inequality in the United States, especially as addressed through comparable worth policies and exhibited through residential segregation.
+The third is in inequality in the United States, especially as addressed through comparable worth policies and exhibited through residential segregation.

-regional inequality in China, housing and inequality in urban China, the effects of cognitive skills, the economic content of surnames, appearance and high school performance on adult outcomes, comparable worth policies, residential segregation
+regional inequality in China, housing and inequality in urban China, the economic content of surnames, effects of surnames and appearance and high school performance on adult outcomes, comparable worth policies, residential segregation

 ECON 2020 - Principles of Macroeconomics